artecs-group/RVfpga-sim-addons/Computer_Organization_25-26/Lab0/README.md

 ## Virtual Machine
 *You can visualize the following video from time 0:0 to time 1:45 to see the steps described in this section: [RVfpgaToolsVideo](https://www.youtube.com/watch?v=Z8QcQRW7F4s).

 In these labs we are going to work with a Virtual Machine (VM) with Ubuntu 22.04 Linux Operating System (OS).
+This VM can run on most native OS (Windows, Linux, macOS with Intel processors); however, if you are using an Apple Silicon MacBook (M1, M2, M3, …), you will not be able to run this VM.
+In that case, follow the alternative instructions provided at the end of this section.

-This VM can run on any native OS (Windows, Linux, macOS).
-The VM we will use belongs to the RVfpga training package, on which these practices are based.
+The VM belongs to the RVfpga training package, on which these practices are based.
 Download the VM from one of the following links.
 Both refer to the same VM, so use the one that works best for you:
 + [Virtual Machine 1st link](https://drive.google.com/file/d/1KFnJYq6krB7vYt_AqTB_zTYVmxfATwJF/view)
 + [Virtual Machine 2nd link](https://pvr-sdk-live.s3.amazonaws.com/iup/ubuntu-22-RVfpga.ova)